Probability Thermodynamics and Probability Quantum Field: Introduction

 Though the eigenvalue spectrum corresponding to probability distributions is sometimes not physically real, the probability eigenvalue spectrum has good behavior.
 This is because the probability distribution has good behavior, such as integrability.
 Therefore, for example, the vacuum energy though always diverges in quantum field theory, it converges for probability eigenvalue spectra.

 The scheme suggested in the present paper also generalizes some concepts in probability theory.
-Take the moment generating function as an example.
-In probability theory, the moment generating function does not always exist.
-In this paper, the generalized heat kernel is used to serve as a generalized moment generating function.
-In many cases, the new definition is definable when the definition of the moment generating function in probability theory fails.
+Take the moment-generating function as an example.
+In probability theory, the moment-generating function does not always exist.
+In this paper, the generalized heat kernel is used to serve as a generalized moment-generating function.
+In many cases, the new definition is definable when the definition of the moment-generating function in probability theory fails.

 When constructing quantum fields, in some cases, we encounter divergences.
 We remove the divergence by a renormalization procedure.